dungwoong/LLMWeb/README.md

 # Overview

+An autonomous agent that can browse the web and perform tasks given by the user.
+Uses MultiModal LLMs and connects them to Selenium, allowing them to browse Chrome.

-A reimplementation/potential enhancement of the [WebVoyager](https://arxiv.org/abs/2401.13919) paper.
+This is a reimplementation/potential enhancement of the [WebVoyager](https://arxiv.org/abs/2401.13919) paper.

 ## Main issues found
 These issues were found when testing the original prompt using GPT-4o-mini.
 Note that using GPT-4o may solve some of these.
 I chose a smaller model as there is more potential for fine-tuning, etc. Larger models will not always be the answer.